openforis/sepal-doc/docs/source/setup/gee.rst

 Table
 ^^^^^

 If you need to upload a table as a :code:`ee.FeatureCollection`, click on the :code:`csv file upload`Button.
 A popup window will open itself.
-In this popu select the files you want to upload from your computer: It can be any table in the following formats: :code:`.csv`, :code:`.json`.
+In this popup select the files you want to upload from your computer: It can be any table in the following formats: :code:`.csv`, :code:`.json`.

 .. image:: ../img/setup/gee/upload_csv.png
     :alt: upload csv